EVORA-project/evora-ontology/models/docs/modelType.md

 # Slot: model type (modelType)

-_The specific name of the infected organism, including its modification if necessary_
+_The specific name of the infected organism, including its modification if necessary._